Q. Do you do CBT training or Direct Access training?

 Q. I want to do a course but I do not have a bike at the moment, do you provide bikes?

-A. No, we do not have that facility but you can do any of our courses on a bike that you have hired (rented) for yourself.
+A. No, we do not have that facility but you can do the course on a bike that you have hired (rented) for yourself.